freeCodeCamp/contribute/src/content/docs/all-the-things.md

 ### [Our forums](https://forum.freecodecamp.org/)

 Our forums where campers can discuss troubles with the challenges and various other topics related to development.
 The Discourse platform hosts all of the content and makes this experience possible.
+Our Discourse theme can be found [here](https://github.com/freeCodeCamp/forum-theme).

 ### [Our news bulletin](https://www.freecodecamp.org/news)